Use SLEAP on the SWC HPC cluster#

 Out-of-memory (OOM) errors

-If you encounter out-of-memory errors, keep in mind that there two main sources of memory usage:
+If you encounter out-of-memory errors, keep in mind that there are two main sources of memory usage:

 • CPU memory (RAM), specified via the --mem argument in the SLURM batch script.
 This is the memory used by the Python process running the training job and is shared among all the CPU cores.